Skip to Main Content

 The Job

 The details of a clinical nurse specialist's job depend on the setting in which he or she is employed (e.g., hospital, nursing home, community clinic, mental health facility, home health care, industrial setting, or other).
-Working as part of an interdisciplinary health care team, which can include doctors, psychologists, physical therapists, or social workers, is integral to being a clinical nurse specialist.
-Areas of specialty may include:
+Clinical nurse specialists must be able to work as part of an interdisciplinary health care team, which can include doctors, psychologists, physical therapists, and social workers.
+Areas of specialty include:

 Clinical nurse specialists may be involved in the planning and development of nursing school courses or continuing education programs either in the hospital or academic setting.
 They may be called on to provide an expert nursing perspective for students in other disciplines, such as social work or medical ethics.
 Clinical nurse specialists are frequently called on to provide health care education for the community at large or for specific sectors of the community, such as manufacturers of medical equipment.